 So, how do we go from liking something to becoming addicted?
 The brain plays a role in that, too.
-While dopamine is flooding the pleasure center of the brain, giving us fast rewards for using an addictive substance, that dopamine is also teaching the brain to keep wanting the drug.
+While dopamine is flooding the brain’s pleasure center, giving us fast rewards for using an addictive substance, dopamine is also teaching the brain to keep wanting the drug.
 Dopamine interacts with a neurotransmitter in the brain’s reward-learning system.
 This is the same system that makes us seek out things that help us survive, such as water.
 We hunt for it because our brain tells us we need it.
 Using addictive substances can teach the brain to go after the substance—to find it and use it.

 The brain tries to protect us, too, by releasing less dopamine over time.
-The more we use an addictive substance, the more we must use to get the same effect.
+The more we use an addictive substance, the more we must use it to effect.
 The brain is trying to protect itself by muffling the effects of the drug—the fast pleasure, the feeling.
-But, because we are driven to get that reward, and we have learned to seek it, we take more of the drug or use more alcohol to achieve pleasure.
+But, because we are driven to get that reward and have learned to seek it, we take more of the drug or use more alcohol to achieve pleasure.
 Our tolerance to the addictive substance grows.
 Addiction makes us crave the drug and do whatever it takes to find and use it.

 Who Is More Likely To Become Addicted